 In general, this criticism makes no sense given that the information in the dataset is much less than what’s available on the website.
 If someone actually wanted to identify gays in Iran, they would go to the website and search for gays in Iran and locate all of them with photos etc. They wouldn’t download an incomplete version of the website with no photos to search.
 If one really wanted to make this argument, one should make it against OKCupid for making it possible to locate gays etc. in Islamic countries in the first place.

-Incidentally, the OKCupid affair was caused by another mentally ill, toxic SJW also named Oliver: Oliver Keyes (nickname: IronHolds).
-This guy is also so annoying that someone bothered to make an Encyclopedia Dramatica profile for him.
+Incidentally, the OKCupid affair was caused by another mentally ill individual named Oliver: Oliver Keyes (nickname: IronHolds).
+This guy has also proven so annoying that someone bothered to make an Encyclopedia Dramatica profile for him.

 Despite Kirkegaard’s insistence otherwise, OpenPsych and its journals are pseudojournals: they do not use peer review and are filled with Kirkegaard’s publications.
 For example the OpenPsych journals show typical signs of a pseudojournal: high percentage of content written by one of the journal’s creator, Kirkegaard himself.
 As of 23 August 2017: